lightstar/anyjob/README.en.md

 # AnyJob

-Program system used to run arbitrary jobs on different linux nodes and observe how they run.
+Program system used to execute arbitrary jobs on some set of linux nodes and observe how they run.
-By now it is on alpha testing stage, and you should not use it in production.
+By now it is in pre-beta stage and was used in production for already quite a long time, so project can be considered relatively solid.

-AnyJob can be used to simplify automation inside your distributed project or to quickly perform some frequent tasks and request information from the single entry point.
+AnyJob can be used to simplify automation inside your distributed project or to quickly perform some frequent administrative tasks and request information from the single entry point.

 For data storage and communication between different system parts *redis* server is used.